dd86k/alicedbg/README.md

 Planned.

-## Manually

-It's still possible to compile the project by referencing every source files.
-The `-betterC` switch is optional, but recommended.

 ## Fuzzing with AFL

 In order to preform a fuzz, ldc version 1.0.0 or newer and AFL 2.50 or newer